bottlesdevs/programs/GUIDELINES.md

 These questions should be answered in a file named as the installer name and placed in the `Reviews` directory of this repository.
 [This review](https://github.com/bottlesdevs/programs/blob/main/Reviews/epicgamestore.md) can be used as template.

 The maintainer can also provide additional notes to other maintainers and users.

+## Data
+In the repository root there is a `data` directroy which can be used to store specific installer files (e.g. the icon for the desktop entry).

+Each installer should have a directory inside `data` named as the installer itself.
+[This](https://github.com/bottlesdevs/programs/tree/main/data/epicgamestore) can be used as example.